 But there’s a problem.
 Digital experiences can often come across as impersonal and generic.
 As humans, we crave a real, person-to-person connection that’s hard to replicate online.

-- A celebratory, personalized GIF when your customer reaches a health milestone
+- A celebratory, personalised GIF when your customer reaches a health milestone

 - A virtual workout class that offers individual feedback on form and effort during exercises